Thursday, November 13, 2025

 This page grew out of my Ivermectin vs. COVID-19 page.
 While collecting links on that subject I ran across these papers on ivermectin and cancer.

 On a cautionary note, a study has found that a significant percentage of people (16% in the small study) have a genetic mutation that inhibits the metabolism of ivermectin.
 In those patients, side effects such as “delirium-like behavior, agitation, aggressive attitude, and altered state of consciousness” occurred.
-No such side effects occurred in people without the mutation.
+Although the mutation is not mentioned in this paper, it may document a possible incidence of this.

 Papers